 For more, read the article, “Social Science Research to Inform Solar Geoengineering,” coauthored by Joseph Aldy, Harvard Kennedy School professor and RFF university fellow; Billy Pizer, RFF Vice President for Research and Policy Engagement; Massimo Tavoni, director of EIEE; and others.
-The article is open access.

 Resources for the Future (RFF) is an independent, nonprofit research institution in Washington, DC.
 Its mission is to improve environmental, energy, and natural resource decisions through impartial economic research and policy engagement.
 RFF is committed to being the most widely trusted source of research insights and policy solutions leading to a healthy environment and a thriving economy.